AI Summer Workshop

 June 2, 9, 16, and 23

-2 – 3:30 p.m.
+3 – 4:30 p.m.
 ET

 Each 90-minute session will feature practical training and collaborative discussions.

 All sessions are live via Zoom and will bring together cross-functional school teams for momentum-building collaboration and accountability.
 Sessions will be recorded and sent to all attendees.
+We understand summer is busy, and some participants will need to watch the archive.

 The intended audience work this workshop includes anyone who is part of your AI Committee.
 If you don’t have a committee yet, it could include your Heads of School, Divisional Directors, Tech Leaders, Teacher Representatives, Administrative Teams, etc. We don’t recommend more than 15 people from a school.